-4) Binding Arbitration Reform - Police and Fire Services
+4)) Binding Arbitration Reform - Police and Fire Services

 Action: The Government of New Brunswick will invite local government and union representation to develop a proposal for binding arbitration reform.
 Government will determine any next steps following the work of the committee.
+The City has been asked to pass a resolution of Council outlining the changes they are requesting.
+Legislation will be brought forward based on what was heard from local governments and unions.